Subscribe To This Site

 Not all the electric cars now available are discussed here, of course.
 There are lots of small manufacturers of Neighbourhood Electric cars (NEVs) but this page mainly looks at electric cars which are able to go on major roads.

-Electric cars are racing up the agenda
+Electric cars are rising up the agenda

 In Britain the government has just announced a new initiative to promote electric cars.
 A network of charge points are planned and consumers will be offered large cash incentives to switch to electric cars.